paulmann/MD.Viewer/README.md

 MD.Viewer is built around **`md.php`**, a single PHP entry point that renders a matching Markdown file, or switches to a recursive Markdown file browser when no matching file exists.
 The project is designed for simple deployment: copy files to a PHP host, place your `.md` documents nearby, and open `md.php` in a browser.

 The viewer focuses on self-hosted documentation without a toolchain.
-It supports readable typography, heading numbering, automatic table of contents generation, Mermaid rendering with auto-repair, shared code and quote copy controls, glossary tooltips, dark mode, mobile-friendly controls, and a Settings panel that stores viewer preferences locally.
+It supports readable typography, heading numbering, automatic table of contents generation, Mermaid rendering with auto-repair and English console diagnostics, shared code and quote copy controls, glossary tooltips, dark mode, mobile-friendly controls, and a Settings panel that stores viewer preferences locally.

 **`updater.php`** is a companion self-update and maintenance engine.
 It checks GitHub raw files using ETag and SHA-256, creates versioned backups before replacement, restores previous versions from the Settings panel or directly via URL, manages an optional `index.php` hard link, handles `.md` file uploads, and supports direct browser-based updates and rollbacks.